(last updated July 23, 2017)

 2017 Summer Staff Orientation, Concordia Language Villages

-I presented a wide variety of workshops and trainings to staff teaching nine different languages at two different orientations: CLV Mission, Managing Difficult Behavior, Names & Identity, 3rd year+ Counseling Skills, Credit Teacher Training, Names & Motivation, and Youth Leadership Interns training.
+I presented a wide variety of workshops and trainings to staff teaching nine different languages at two different orientations: CLV Mission, Managing Difficult Behavior, Names & Identity, Counseling Skills for Experienced Staff, Credit Teacher Training, Names & Motivation, and interns’ (young new counselors’) training.

 Simulations: Covering Tough Content and Planning for Emotional Safety

 I was a co-presenter for a webinar sponsored by Concordia Language Villages’ History and Social Studies Special Interest Group, on cultural/historical simulations in the Language Villages.
 My portion of the presentation was about discussing controversial issues with language learners and managing the emotions that arise during simulations.
 The full webinar recording is available from Concordia Language Villages.